west-code/instruct-eric-services-php-cli-cmd/README.md

 3. Enter "cd /downloads/runservices"  ======> The "downloads" and "runservives" folder are example folders
 4. Enter "php services.php" and watch the cli output the results from the csv file

-PS: Unit test couldn't be conducted since no class or methods were created in the php command line interface so there weren't any time and memory taken into consideration on PHPUnit"
+PS: Unit test couldn't be conducted since no class or methods were created in the php command line interface so there was not any time and memory taken into consideration on PHPUnit.
+Also stated not to include binaries or vendor directories